 This use case will occur anytime the APS is moving throughout the competition.
 This use case is crucial throughout this competition and the APS cannot compete without this use case.
 This case occurs continuously during normal operation.

-Use Case 3: Play Simon Carabineer
+Use Case 3: Play Simon Carabiner

 Scope: The APS